vitorialira92/ClassManagement/README.md

 To access protected endpoints as an ADMIN user, provide the appropriate authentication credentials in the request header.

 ## Database
 The project utilizes [MySQL](https://www.mysql.com) as the database.
-The necessary database migrations are managed using Flyway.

 ## Project still in development

-This project is under development!
+This project is still under development and new features might be added later on.

+## Upcoming features

+- Student status change
+- Semester dates verification before allowing it to be created